juji-io/site/blog/could-a-chatbot-become-a-career-counselor-what-do-students-think.md

 ---
 Students have difficulty receiving career support due to the low advisor-to-student ratio.
 It is possible to create a chatbot that could act as a career counselor.
 Currrently, research on chatbots acting as a career counselor is understudied.
 The implications could be significant, it could reduce the impacted schedules of counselors by augmenting their work or answer student inquiries 24/7.

 An experimental survey implemented into a chatbot was created with Juji Inc.'s platform, which asked 350 students in a business department at a large university on their thoughts of how chatbots could become a counselor.
-Students were very creative and gave very interesting insights on chatbots as career counselors.
+Students were very creative and gave interesting insights on chatbots as career counselors.
 The following paragraphs cover the students' ideas and their required needs in a career counseling bot.

 Students' ideas were summed up into 4 major themes: